system76/docs/content/ar-sandbox.md

 ![Make it rain](/images/ar-sandbox/9-B-make-it-rain-fe5051a11f.jpg)

-- As a convenience, the System76 packaging for Pop!_/OS and Ubuntu includes a launcher you can search for in the GNOME Search:
+- As a convenience, the System76 packaging for Pop!_/OS includes a launcher you can search for in the GNOME Search:

 ![Launch SARndbox](/images/ar-sandbox/9-A-launch-sarndbox-3d1afe80d2.png)